mailund/r-programmer-blog/content/post/the-cost-of-constructors/index.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-1.png)

-The `pmatch` implementation is orders of maginitude slower than the other two.
-The other linked list implementation is also slower than the vector implementation here, but that is because sequences of length 100 are too short for the linear time algorithm to outcompite the optimised implementation.
+The `pmatch` implementation is orders of magnitude slower than the other two.
+The other linked list implementation is also slower than the vector implementation here, but that is because sequences of length 100 are too short for the linear time algorithm to outcompete the optimised implementation.

 With the running time I get out of the `pmatch` implementation, I cannot move to much longer lists when benchmarking, so although I know that this implementation will eventually be faster than the vector solution, it would be for very large lists.